Future-Fit and Other Initiatives

 EU Taxonomy

-The EU Taxonomy will identify economic activities which can be called "sustainable" for investment purposes.
-European financial institutions and corporations must report against it from late 2022 — and Future-Fit can help them to get ready.
+The EU Taxonomy has identified economic activities which can be called "sustainable" for investment purposes.
+European financial institutions and corporations must report against it and Future-Fit can help them in the process.

 This initiative has the potential to transform how markets allocate capital, but that is by no means guaranteed.
 Success of the EU Taxonomy will rely upon the widespread availability of consistent, high-quality data — both to verify an activity’s positive impacts, and to confirm that they do not come at the cost of negative impacts elsewhere.